refi64/nsbox/README.md

 # nsbox

+**NOTE:** The new Go rewrite has been merged.
+If you want the older version, use the old-python branch.

 nsbox is a multi-purpose, nspawn-powered container manager aiming at supporting:

 - Lightweight pet containers, complete with host integration (like the rootless toolbox script).